Logan Kelly

 This is the subtlest failure mode and the hardest to catch.
 A governance policy checks each action individually: can this agent write to a log file?
 Yes, approved.
 Can it read a config file?
 Yes, approved.
 Can it make an outbound API call?
 Yes, approved.

 What the per-action check doesn't catch: the composition of those three actions, in that sequence, exfiltrates sensitive configuration data to an external system.
 Each individual action is within policy.
 The chain of actions violates the intent of every policy simultaneously.
+This is the scope violation problem scaled up — individual permissions are correctly granted, but the aggregate behavior exceeds the intended scope.

 Practitioners stress-testing their own agent guardrails have identified multi-step chaining as one of the hardest failure modes to defend against precisely because governance frameworks are typically designed around individual action validation.
 Testing for it means thinking in sequences, not individual steps: what combinations of permitted actions, executed together, produce an outcome your policies were designed to prevent?